OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 ## Configure MSAL config to use NAA

-Configure your add-in to use NAA by setting the `supportsNestedAppAuth` property to true in your MSAL configuration.
-This enables MSAL to use APIs on its native application host (for example, Outlook) to acquire tokens for your application.
-If you don't set this property, MSAL uses the default JavaScript-based implementation to acquire tokens for your application, which may lead to unexpected auth prompts and unsatisfiable conditional access policies when running inside of a webview.
+Configure your add-in to use NAA by calling the `createNestablePublicClientApplication` function in MSAL.
+MSAL returns a public client application that can be nested in a native application host (for example, Outlook) to acquire tokens for your application.

 The following steps show how to enable NAA in the `taskpane.js` or `taskpane.ts` file in a project built with `yo office` (**Office Add-in Task Pane** project).